1993 East Carter High School shooting: Perpetrator and motives

 The identity of the shooter was originally protected at the time of his arrest, but was soon revealed to be 17-year-old Gary Scott Pennington.
 He had lived with his family in Elliott County, Kentucky his entire childhood, before moving to Carter County in August 1992.
 It was reported that Pennington had expressed frustration with moving to Carter County.
 His family was living in poverty in the years and months prior to the shooting, as the family could not afford plumbing and lacked sufficient electricity.
 His father, Gary Pennington, was an unemployed former laborer and coal miner who received monthly disability pensions, due to a coal mining accident.
 His mother Esta was a homemaker.

 Pennington had excelled academically since elementary school, participating in the academic team since the fifth grade and winning the Eastern Kentucky regional science competition in the seventh grade.
 He attended Elliott County High School for grades nine to eleven, and taught himself calculus during his freshman year.
 After moving to Carter County, he joined the academic team at East Carter High School.
 He also developed a grudge against his English teacher Mrs. McDavid after she gave him a "C" as his midterm grade.
 The midterm grade was for an essay Pennington had written about the Stephen King novel Rage; the content of the essay concerned McDavid, given that some of his other writing likewise focused on "violence, death, and dying".
 McDavid even apparently brought her concerns before her colleagues.

 Afterward, he said he did not dislike Mrs. McDavid, but that his intention was to kill any two people in order to become eligible for the death penalty.

-Because of his affiliation with the story written by Stephen King and portraying actions like the character Charlie Decker, all books that had been written by the author were taken out of the high school until recently when they added a few of the books back into the library.
+Because of his affiliation with the story written by Stephen King and portraying actions like the character Charlie Decker, all books that had been written by the author were taken out of the high school.